Industrial action

 How does this affect my fees?

 Your student fee covers a wide range of activities and services, including scheduled teaching sessions.
-We are committed to ensuring alternative arrangements for any lost learning opportunities.
+We are committed to ensuring timely alternative arrangements for any lost learning opportunities.
 We hope it will not be necessary to compensate students.
 We will continue to keep this under review.

 Contact us